stride3d/stride/docs/technical/editor-localization.md

 ## Introduction

 ### Rationale
-Currently (Xenko 2.1) the editor is mostly available in English, although there is very partial support for Japanese.
-Ideally Xenko should be available in a range of languages, starting with English and Japanese.
+Currently (Stride 2.1) the editor is mostly available in English, although there is very partial support for Japanese.
+Ideally Stride should be available in a range of languages, starting with English and Japanese.
 Other languages will probably be be easy to add later if needed.

 Supporting multiple languages not only covers every text or tooltip that appear in the UI of the editor, but also error messages, logs and the documentation (we have plan to integrate part of the documentation directly in the Game Studio).

 We want also to simplify the workflow of translating the application so that future updates and fixes can be easily integrated.
-The translation itself will probably be done by an external contractor that doesn't necessarily have technical knowledge of Xenko.
+The translation itself will probably be done by an external contractor that doesn't necessarily have technical knowledge of Stride.

 And finally, we should have a solution that is flexible enough so that translations can be added/updated without recompiling.
 This could allow third-party or community-based translation for languages that we won't officially support but that might add value for some people.